kivy/python-for-android/doc/source/buildoptions.rst

 Use this with ``--bootstrap=sdl2``, or just include the ``sdl2`` recipe, e.g. ``--requirements=sdl2,python3``.

-SDL2 is a popular cross-platform depelopment library, particularly for games.
+SDL2 is a popular cross-platform development library, particularly for games.
 It has its own Android project support, which python-for-android uses as a bootstrap, and to which it adds the Python build and JNI code to start it.